lf-/gankra.github.io/blah/swift-abi/index.md

 If you aren't comfortable with the basic concepts of type layouts, ABIs, and calling conventions, I recommend reading the article I wrote on [the basic concepts of type layout and ABI as they pertain to Rust][rust-abi].

+Also huge thanks to the Swift devs for answering all of the questions I had and correcting my misunderstandings!